Kovah/LinkAce-Website/content/docs/v1/setup/post-setup.md

 weight: 40
 ---

 Theoretically you can use LinkAce after finishing the setup.
-I recommend checking the following short steps to make sure you unlock the full potential of LinkAce, including automated backups to the Internet Archive and regular link checks.
+I recommend checking the following short steps to make sure you unlock the full potential of LinkAce, including automated backups to the Internet Archive and regular automated link checks.

 ### 1. Update the .env file with advanced settings